borkshop/js/jspit/stream.md

 even the text label is carried on pseduo content attached to class.

-The first scene of the tutorial is now 90% complete: the player can walk to the `V` rune, get void walking ability (self-supporting movement), and the proceed to walk out the door to nowhere... and on!
+The first scene of the tutorial is now 90% complete: the player can walk to the `V` rune, get void walking ability (self-supporting movement), and then proceed to walk out the door to nowhere... and on!

 Oh the "void rune" is now literally drawn on to a floor tile, not its own